Index Detecting Cycles in a Directed Graph Problems Change Language (Farsi) Source

 }

-Explanation: Another method to determine whether a graph contains a cycle is Kahn's algorithm.
-This algorithm operates based on induction.
+Description: Another method to determine if a graph has a cycle is Kahn's algorithm.
+This algorithm works based on induction.
 This method is very similar to Theorem 3.3.2!

-The algorithm works as follows: Initially, we have an empty set of vertices called \(zero\).
-This set contains vertices in the current graph whose in-degree is 0.
+The algorithm proceeds as follows: initially, we have an empty set of vertices called \(zero\).
+This set contains vertices whose in-degree in the current graph is 0.

-At the start, vertices with an in-degree of 0 are added to \(zero\).
+Initially, we add all vertices with an in-degree of 0 to \(zero\).

-In each step, we remove the vertices in \(zero\) along with their edges from the graph.
-As a result, some new vertices may attain an in-degree of 0 and are added to \(zero\).
-We repeat this process until either the number of vertices in the graph becomes 0 or the \(zero\) set becomes empty.
+In each step, we remove the vertices in \(zero\) along with their incident edges from the graph.
+Following this, some new vertices might have their in-degree become 0 and be added to \(zero\).
+We continue this process until either the number of vertices in the graph becomes 0 or the set \(zero\) becomes empty.

-If at any stage the size of the \(zero\) set is 0 while the current graph still contains vertices, then the graph definitely has a cycle.
-If this does not happen and all vertices are removed from the graph, then the graph has no cycle.
+If at any stage the size of the set \(zero\) is 0 and the current graph still contains some vertices, then the graph definitely has a cycle.
+If this does not happen and all vertices are removed from the graph, then the graph is acyclic.

-For better understanding, see the figure on the side.
-In this figure, the blue cycle is never added to the \(zero\) set, thus the cyclic graph is detected!
+For a better understanding, see the figure on the right.
+In this figure, the blue cycle never enters the \(zero\) set, and therefore the graph is detected as cyclic!

 Algorithm Complexity

-To analyze the algorithm's complexity, we need to determine how much we traverse vertices and edges.
-We traverse edges when a vertex is in the \(zero\) set, at which point we traverse its adjacent edges.
-On the other hand, each vertex enters the \(zero\) set only once and is subsequently removed from the graph.
-Therefore, we traverse each edge exactly once.
+To analyze the algorithm's complexity, we need to see how much we traverse vertices and edges.
+We traverse edges when a vertex is in the set \(zero\), then we traverse its incident edges.
+Each vertex enters \(zero\) only once and is then removed from the graph.
+So we traverse each edge once.

-Similarly, we traverse vertices when they are added to the \(zero\) set.
-Analogously, each vertex is added to this set only once and is then removed from the graph.
+Also, we traverse vertices when a vertex is placed in the set \(zero\).
+Similarly, each vertex is added to this set only once and is then removed from the graph.

-Thus, the complexity of the algorithm is \(O(n + m)\), which matches the complexity of the previous algorithm!
+Thus, the complexity of the above algorithm is \(O(n + m)\) which is similar to the previous algorithm!

 Algorithm Implementation